getporter/docker-mixin/README.md

 #### Syntax
 Username and password are optional because the mixin will default to using environment variables provided by DOCKER_USERNAME and DOCKER_PASSWORD from a parameter or a credential.
+See an [example] (/examples/docker-mixin-test/README.md#notes-on-docker-login) for how to use docker login and securely provide your username and password.
 ```yaml
 - docker:
     description: "Description of the command"